ThomasMertes/seed7/src/read_me.txt

                      of the C compiler to a file.
-The MSVC stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the unix C compliers including MinGW and cygwin write the error messages to the error output (use "2>").
+The MSVC stand-alone C compiler (CL) writes the error messages to standard output (use: "2>NUL: >"), while the Unix C compliers including MinGW and cygwin write the error messages to the error output (use "2>").